julianbartosz/solver-agentic-spec-coworker/archive/docs/design/v2-design-doc.md

 All primary keys use BIGSERIAL / BIGINT.
 The spec_silver.spec_chunks.embedding column uses VECTOR(1536) to match the configured embedding dimension.

-Database writes in v1 occur only at three checkpoint nodes:
+Database writes in v1 occur primarily at three checkpoint nodes:
 •	persist_silver_checkpoint writes spec_silver.source_systems, spec_silver.spec_documents, spec_silver.spec_sections, and the core Silver tables (schemas, fields, entities, entity_relationships, events, endpoints, endpoint_parameters), and spec_silver.spec_chunks when embeddings are present.
 It also backfills ids and foreign keys on in-memory Silver objects.
 •	persist_gold_checkpoint writes integration_gold.integration_tasks and the other Gold tables (workflow_templates, integration_flow_nodes, integration_flow_edges, endpoint_bindings, policies, code_artifacts).
 It backfills ids on the corresponding in-memory Gold objects.
-•	persist_run_outcome writes integration_gold.run_status, integration_gold.rag_eval_metrics, KG learning tables in the kg schema, and repo_meta.integrations and repo_meta.files for repo-aware runs.
+•	persist_run_outcome writes integration_gold.run_status, integration_gold.rag_eval_metrics, and repo_meta.integrations and repo_meta.files for repo-aware runs.

+Knowledge graph writes in v1 occur in a dedicated node:
+•	persist_kg_learning writes KG learning rows to kg.nodes, kg.edges, kg.workflow_steps, and kg.step_bindings.

+In addition, plan_run attempts to create an initial integration_gold.run_status row (status="running") before checkpoints are written, to satisfy run checkpoint foreign key constraints.
+This insertion is treated as non-fatal when the database is unavailable.

 Each checkpoint runs in its own transaction.
 Between checkpoints, LangGraph nodes work with in-memory drafts and keep intermediate state in WorkflowState and LangSmith traces.